azrealwang/sph/README.md

 vis_th_ver_tl.m: EER for visible-thermal face recognition on EURECOM dataset;

-Folder "sph": Proposed hashing method and transfer learning strategy;
+Folder "sph": Proposed hashing method and incremental learning strategy;

+## Note
+EURECOM and TDFace feature data is not released without the permision from author.